 Hi everyone!
 I’m sure many of you are busy decorating for the holidays or trying to get your shopping done.
 It’s such a busy season, but there is also something special and magical about the hustle and bustle of the holidays!
 For some of you, along with shopping, wrapping and decorating, you’ll also be hosting some kind of gathering as well.
 Whether it be Christmas Eve dinner, a fun dinner party for friends, or even New Year’s Eve, you may be looking for tablescape ideas.
 If so, this week of inspiration is the one for you!
 I’m joining the Styled + Set Holiday Entertaining Blog Tour, hosted by Lory of Designthusiasm.

-If you’re landing here from Lauren at Bless’er House, a warm welcome and I’m so glad you’ve stopped by!
 Today I’m sharing my Christmas Tablescape along with six other bloggers.
 But there are a total of 25 tables and entertaining ideas being shared throughout this week, so be sure to check back and take a look.
 I know you’ll find lots of gorgeous inspiration!
+You can also find lots more table settings in my free e-book!

 Christmas Tablescape featuring Paperwhites, Pinecones, and Greenery